intel/llvm/sycl/doc/SharedLibraries.md

   - Embedded into a host binary or shared object using manual invocations of SYCL tools such as `clang-offload-wrapper` and linker
   - Loaded into memory via special API
-- Must not assume the actual format of the device code - e.g. that it is SPIR-V or native device binary
+- Allow different format for device code - e.g. it can be SPIR-V or native device binary
 - Provide automatic runtime resolution of `SYCL_EXTERNAL` function references within the SYCL app to their definitions (if found) within any suitable dynamically linked device binary image